Joya Powell: Career

 Though hailed as a "radiant performer", Powell forwent a career directed by others to create socially charged work of her own.
 Returning to New York, she set about building her company and presenting her choreography at numerous acclaimed venues including, BAAD!, Webster Hall, Bryant Park, chashama, Bronx Museum of the Arts, Summerstage, University Settlement, and Lincoln Center.

 In 2016, Powell had her breakthrough with Song And Dance You, which spoke directly about the Black Lives Matter movement.
 "For her passionate choreographic engagement with issues of justice and race in our communities and our country, for connecting with the audience in ways that make it clear that these concerns belong to all of us—and action is required", Powell was awarded the 2016 Bessie Award for Outstanding Emerging Choreographer.
 In tandem with her career creating concert dance, Powell has choreographed numerous critically acclaimed plays, including Thomas Bradshaw's Job, Classical Theatre of Harlem's production of Betty Shamieh's Fit For a Queen, Ellen McLaughlin's adaptation of The Trojan Women at The Flea Theater, and Amina Henry's Ducklings at Jack Theatre.
 Her theatre work is frequently singled-out and lauded for its excellence, particularly in The NYTimes.

-Powell is an acclaimed educator, having taught as Guest Artist and Lecturer at numerous esteemed institutions, including: Pennsylvania State University, Cumbe: Center for African and Diaspora Dance, Gibney Dance, Hobart and William Smith Colleges, Teacher's College, Columbia University, Queens College, Brooklyn College, Kean University, NYU, SUNY Stonybrook, Barnard College, and Movement Research.
-Currently she teaches at Hunter College and SUNY Old Westbury while continuing to develop new works.
+Powell has taught as a Guest Artist and Lecturer at institutions including Pennsylvania State University, Cumbe: Center for African and Diaspora Dance, Gibney Dance, Hobart and William Smith Colleges, Teacher's College, Columbia University, Queens College, Brooklyn College, Kean University, NYU, SUNY Stony Brook, Barnard College, and Movement Research.
+She currently teaches at Hunter College and SUNY Old Westbury while developing new works.